renchris/app-router-with-webauthn/README.md

 A web application that demonstrates a NextJS App Router project implementing user authentication with Passkeys using [SimpleWebAuthn](https://simplewebauthn.dev/docs/).

-## 🤝 WebAuthN and NextJS

-This project is a work in progress to create a working example of the implementation of Passkeys with SimpleWebAuthn in a NextJS App Router project to be used as a starting template all developers to use.

 ## 📚 Important Libraries